 “Show Master” Magazine / 3-2007 (50): JSA BUILD ICE RINK IN GUATEMALA (on russian)

 “Show Master” Magazine / 4-2012 (71): “ICE HISTORY” OF RUSSIA FROM JSA COMPANY (on russian)

-Special gratitude from JSA company to Boris Krasnov, as the main author and inspirer of this unique project / for his lively mind and positive energy and our business cooperation with him and his team (under the leadership of Arkady Ladokhin) to bring this important and exciting event to life.
+Particular thanks from JSA to Boris Krasnov, who was the main author and inspirer of this unique project.
+Thanks to his lively mind and positive energy and our business cooperation with him and his team (under the leadership of Arkady Ladokhin), we could bring this important and exciting event to life.

 We also thank Leonid Ledvich for venturing into this project and making it possible to create an ice cover in the summer heat.

-And special thanks to Yana Appazova (Gugunava) for her ingenious idea to use food ice in the work on the start of freezing the ice rink cover.
+And special thanks to Yana Appazova (Gugunava) for her ingenious idea to use food ice at the start of freezing the ice rink cover.

 ВЕРСИЯ НА РУССКОМ ЯЗЫКЕ:

 ВЫБОР СТОЛИЦЫ ЗИМНИХ ОЛИМПИЙСКИХ ИГР 2014